w1l238/Pet-Scheduler-Application/docs/docs/deployment.md

 # Deployment

 This application is designed to be deployed using Docker, which simplifies the process and ensures a consistent environment.
+However, you can use baremetal if you like.

 ## Prerequisites